The Egg Industry

 At just a few days old, a large portion of each hen’s beak is cut off with a burning-hot blade, and no painkillers are used.
 Many birds, unable to eat because of the pain, die from dehydration and weakened immune systems.

-After enduring these mutilations, hens are shoved into tiny wire “battery” cages, which measure roughly 18 by 20 inches and hold five to 11 hens, each of whom has a wingspan of 32 inches.
+After enduring these mutilations, hens are shoved into tiny wire “battery” cages, which measure roughly 18 by 20 inches and hold up to 10 hens, each of whom has a wingspan of 32 inches.
 Even in the best-case scenario, each hen will spend the rest of her life crowded in a space about the size of a file drawer with four other hens, unable to lift even a single wing.

 The birds are crammed so closely together that these normally clean animals are forced to urinate and defecate on one another.
 The stench of ammonia and feces hangs heavy in the air, and disease runs rampant in the filthy, cramped sheds.
 Many birds die, and survivors are often forced to live with their dead and dying cagemates, who are sometimes left to rot.